Returning to Work After Retirement? Avoid These Three Common Pitfalls

 Before you decide to 'unretire' and go back to work, be sure you understand the impact it will have on your retirement finances.

-If you want to join the ranks of the unretired, you may want to consider the impact it will have on your finances before you do.
-After all, it could cost you more money to reenter the workforce than to stay home.
+If you want to join the ranks of the unretired, you might want to consider the impact it will have on your finances before you do.
+It could cost you more money to re-enter the workforce than to stay home.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.